See more objects with the color silver silver darkgrey or see all the colors for this object.

 Drawing, Step Up on Fifth: Santa Monica, CA: Sketch of Elevation

-This is a Drawing.
+This is a drawing.
 It was designed by Brooks + Scarpa, Angela Brooks and Larry Scarpa.
 It is dated ca. 2009 and we acquired it in 2015.
 Its medium is pen and black ink, color pencil on tracing paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Step Up on Fifth, located in the heart of downtown Santa Monica, is a five-story affordable housing complex built to offer support services and rehabilitation for the local homeless and mentally disabled population.
 Completed in 2009 by Los Angeles-based architecture firm Brooks + Scarpa, the building, a former parking structure, integrates 46 studio apartments with ground-level commercial space.[1]
 The design utilizes sustainable and recycled materials, including pressed aluminum cans as cladding.
 During construction, nearly 75 percent of all materials were recycled, while recycled insulation, carpeting and all-natural lineoleum flooring suggest an overall commitment to resource conservation.
 Perhaps the most innovative aspect of the facility is its multi-colored perforated screens that cover the east and south sides of the structure.
 The custom jet-anodized aluminum panels, in shades of yellow, sage, olive and purple,[2] give residents ample privacy from the busy neighborhood surroundings and give the geometric shape of the building a subtly irregular texture.
 [3] Open courtyards on the second floor are similarly protected from full street exposure by screens made of galvalume, a steel material coated in a zinc-aluminum alloy.
 These screens offer important energy saving opportunities by maximizing prevailing winds, daylight and natural ventilation.
 [4]